metadatacenter/cedar-docker-deploy/cedar-frontend/README.md

 entrypoints, and image metadata live in `cedar-docker-build`.
 Every image downloads an npm package from the CEDAR Nexus repository.

 npm does not implement Maven-style overwriteable snapshots.
-A package named `2.9.2-SNAPSHOT` can be published only once, so Docker images must never consume it as a moving version.
+A package version can be published only once, so Docker images must never consume a Maven-style moving snapshot.
 Publish immutable development packages from clean commits instead:

 ```bash
 export CEDAR_HOME=$HOME/CEDAR